 100 Wellington St.

 The former U.S. embassy, built in 1931, has been vacant since 1999.
-In 2001, then prime minister prime minister Jean Chrétien approved a $22-million plan to turn the building into a portrait gallery, but the Harper government shelved the plan and further renovations in 2006, arguing the plan was expensive and inappropriate given the number of galleries in the city.
+In 2001, then prime minister Jean Chrétien approved a $22-million plan to turn the building into a portrait gallery, but the Harper government shelved the plan and further renovations in 2006, arguing the plan was expensive and inappropriate given the number of galleries in the city.

 144 Wellington St.